erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 depth, canny, openpose, lineart, scribble, softedge, normal, seg, shuffle, mediapipe_face, custom
 ```

-You can customize that list in `eros_config.json` (node will read this file on load).
+You can customize that list in `eros_config.json` (node will read this file on load). (this feature should work but not well tested)
+custom is a passthrough, you can pass whatever you want. original is always meatn to be there, as you need it for overlays.

 ## Installation

 1. Clone this folder into your ComfyUI `custom_nodes` directory.
-2. Ensure the Python dependencies listed in `requirements.md` are installed (you should need sqlite3 and not much more, but need to refine the installation)
+2. Ensure the Python dependencies listed in `requirements.md` are installed (you should need sqlite3 and not much more, but need to refine the requirements.txt yet)
-3. Restart ComfyUI; the nodes appear under the `ErosDiffusion` category.
+3. Restart ComfyUI; the nodes appear under the `ErosDiffusion` category or in the templates.

 ## Typical Workflows (two workflows preset in the workflow examples folder)